About

 I studied computer science before finishing with a business degree and marketing major.
 That combination has shaped how I approach SEO: I think about strategy and revenue impact, but I can also get into the technical detail when it matters.

-My early career covered everything from price comparison sites to local businesses and WordPress builds.
-Since 2018, enterprise eCommerce has been the focus.
+My early career covered a lot of ground: off-page SEO at a travel price comparison startup, building my own content businesses, learning Ruby on Rails well enough to ship production sites, then local and technical SEO for small clients.
+Since 2020 the focus has been enterprise eCommerce.
 Agency-side with some of Australia's biggest retailers, and now in-house at a global brand.
 That breadth means I've seen the full picture: organic strategy, technical implementation, stakeholder management, and the gap between what SEOs recommend and what actually gets shipped.

-I can work with dev teams on rendering issues and site architecture.
+I can work with dev teams on rendering issues and site architecture, and these days a fair amount of my own tooling is Python and AI.
 I can also sit with a CMO and talk about organic as a revenue channel.
 Both matter at enterprise scale.

 2024–Present